 - Use the county property records to find who owns the property and their address

 Send the owner direct mail offering to buy their property.
 Since you’ve taken the time to personally visit the property and take a photo, you can send a much more personal message than anyone else. :)

 Once sent, get ready to answer your phone and evaluate deals!

 Note: I recommend that you repeat the mailing to each of these owners every 4 weeks until they call you, or their house is sold, or you’ve mailed them at least 7 times.

 Why 7 times?

 Typically an owner will need to build trust with you before picking up the phone and calling you, and they may not be ready to sell the first time you mail them.

 Sending repeat mail every 4 weeks is a good frequency to keep your offer in the mix and gives the owner a chance to fully become ready to call you over the next several weeks and months.

-After 7 times, that’s usually a good time to take a moment and determine if you would like to adjust your frequency.
+Following the 7th mail is usually a good time to reflect and determine if you would like to adjust your sending frequency in your real estate lead management software.
 Some investors will continue mailing to an owner until the owner calls or the owner sells the house.

 4. 🔥 Evaluate deals.